PCMSolver/pcmsolver/README.md

 All CI builds are triggered by push events to any branch.
 Travis CI runs release builds using [ccache](https://ccache.samba.org/) to speed up compilation.
 Magnum CI runs debug builds.
+The outcome of the CI builds is deployed to the [build dashboard](https://testboard.org/cdash/index.php?project=PCMSolver)

 - Ubuntu 12.04 LTS 64-bit.
 GCC 4.6, Python 2.7.3, CMake 3.4.2
   This is the environment offered by [Magnum CI](https://magnum-ci.com)